-This means, the font or the shapes used in your logo can be placed on a suitable background and still be visible enough to create the ‘brand-recall’.
+This means the font or the shapes used in your logo can be placed on a suitable background and still be visible enough to create the ‘brand recall’.
 And this goes without saying, that you should never change the font, aspect ratio, shapes, etc. used in the composite artwork that comprises your logo.
 When using images for album covers, make sure the image relates to the theme of the song.

-You can use free logo maker softwares available online to generate suitable logos.
+You can use free logo maker software available online to generate suitable logos.
 If budget is not a factor, then the best way to go is to hire a professional to create a logo for you.

 We talked about marketing in the previous section.
 Let us understand how it works.
 To begin with a brand strategy and marketing concepts for music you need to realise that branding for normal business is way different than that of music.
 The reason behind this is, music is something that connects emotionally and that is very personal to an individual.

 A top corporate leader might be all polished on the outside, but might be as wild as Van Helen on the inside.
 Misreading such cases often leads to reaching the wrong audience.
 So what should be the approach for branding your music?